yacy/yacy_search_server/README.md

 ## Scaling, RAM and disk space

 You can have many millions web pages in your own search index.
-By default 600MB RAM is available to the Java process.
+By default, 600MB RAM is available to the Java process.
 The GC process will free the memory once in a while.
 If you have less than 100000 pages you could try 200MB till you hit 1 million.
 [Here](http://localhost:8090/Performance_p.html) you can adjust it.